mcahny/Deep-Video-Inpainting/README.md

 If you are also interested in **video caption removal**, please check [[Paper](https://arxiv.org/abs/1905.02949)] [[Project page](https://sites.google.com/view/bvdnet/)]

+## Update
+This is tested under Python 3.6, PyTorch 0.4.0 (dependencies can be compiled on this version).

 <img src="./image/swing4.jpg" width="700" height="350">
 <img src="./image/roller4.jpg" width="700" height="350">

 ## Disclaimer
-This is tested under Python 3.6, PyTorch 0.4.0 (dependencies can be compiled on this version).
+<del> "This is tested under Python 3.6, PyTorch 0.4.0 (dependencies can be compiled on this version)."

 ## Testing
 0. Download the trained weight 'save_agg_rec_512.pth' and place it in "./results/vinet_agg_rec/"